vbe0201/google-ctf-2020/reversing/beginners/README.md

+# Beginners

-# Beginners: Dust off the cobwebs, let's reverse!
+> Dust off the cobwebs, let's reverse!

 Admittedly, this challenge made us quite struggle, although it's supposed to be the easiest reversing challenge.